slothsoft/screeps-in-csharp/README.md

 # To Dos

-- add screeps types to brand-new menu bar
 - create log levels so that the log is not always sooo full of stuff
-- make it possible to create stronger creeps
 - `Builder` to dos

 # Links